-The University of Denver conducted a five-day remote sensing study in the Tulsa, Oklahoma area in September of 2017.
-The remote sensor used in this study measures the ratios of CO, HC, NO, SO2, NH3 and NO2 to CO2 in motor vehicle exhaust.
+The University of Denver conducted a five-day remote sensing study in the Tulsa, Oklahoma area in September of 2019.
+The remote sensor used in this study measures the molar ratios of CO, HC, NO, SO2, NH3 and NO2 to CO2 in motor vehicle exhaust.
 From these ratios, we calculate the percent concentrations of CO, CO2, HC, NO, SO2, NH3 and NO2 in the exhaust that would be observed by a tailpipe probe, corrected for water and any excess oxygen not involved in combustion.
 Mass emissions per mass or volume of fuel can also be determined and are generally the preferred units for analysis.
 The system used in this study was configured to determine the speed and acceleration of the vehicle, and was accompanied by a video system to record the license plate of the vehicle and, from this record, the vehicle's model year.
 Since fuel sulfur has been nearly eliminated in US fuels SO2 emissions have followed suit and while we collected vehicle SO2 measurements we did not calibrate those readings and they are not included in the discussion of the results.

-Five days of fieldwork, September 11 - 15, 2017, were conducted on the uphill interchange ramp from westbound US64 (Broken Arrow Expressway) to southbound US169.
-This is the same location previously used for measurements in the fall of 2003, 2005, 2013 and 2015.
-A database was compiled containing 22,583 records for which the State of Oklahoma and the Cherokee Nation provided registration information.
+Five days of fieldwork, September 9 - 13, 2019, were conducted on the uphill interchange ramp from westbound US64 (Broken Arrow Expressway) to southbound US169.
+This is the same location previously used for measurements in the fall of 2003, 2005, 2013, 2015 and 2017.
+A database was compiled containing 23,376 records for which the State of Oklahoma and the Cherokee Nation provided registration information.
 All of these records contained valid measurements for at least CO and CO2, and most records contained valid measurements for the other species as well.
-The database, as well as others compiled by the University of Denver, can be found at www.feat.biochem.du.edu.
+The database, as well as others compiled by the University of Denver, can be found online at www.feat.biochem.du.edu.

-The 2017 mean CO, HC, NO, NH3 and NO2 emissions for the fleet measured in this study were 11.1 g/kg of fuel (0.09%), 1.7 g/kg of fuel (44 ppm), 1.4 g/kg of fuel (100 ppm), 0.37 g/kg of fuel (47 ppm) and 0.03 g/kg of fuel (1 ppm) respectively.
-When compared with previous measurements from 2015 we find that mean CO (-22%) and HC (-29%) emissions decreased while NO (+4%) and NH3 (0%) emissions changed little.
-Figure ES1 graphs the mean fuel specific emissions for CO (O, left axis), HC (\blacktriangle , right axis) and NO (\square , right axis) versus measurement year for all the data sets collected at the Tulsa site.
-Uncertainties are standard errors of the mean calculated using the daily means.
-Since 2003 the fuel specific CO emissions have decreased by 67%, HC by 46% and NO by 62%.
-As seen in the plot these decreases have not been consistent with the largest reductions occurring between the 2005 and 2013 measurements.
+The 2019 mean CO, HC, NO, NH3 and NO2 emissions for the fleet measured in this study were 11.6 gCO/kg of fuel (0.09%), 1.9 gHC/kg of fuel (69 ppm), 1.1 gNO/kg of fuel (76 ppm), 0.34 gNH3/kg of fuel (42 ppm) and 0.02 g/kg of fuel (1 ppm) respectively.
+When compared with previous measurements from 2017 we find that mean CO (+5%) and HC (+12%) emissions slightly increased though the differences are not statistically significant.
+NO and NH3 emissions in 2019 show statistically significant reductions when compared with the 2017 data with mean NO emissions decreasing by 21% and NH3 emissions by 8%.
+Figure ES1 shows the mean fuel specific emissions for CO (O, left axis), HC (\blacktriangle , right axis) and NO (\square , right axis) versus measurement year for all the data sets collected at the Tulsa site.
+Uncertainties are standard error of the mean calculated using the daily means.
+Since 2003 the fuel specific CO emissions have decreased by 66%, HC by 41% and NO by 70%.
+As seen in the plot the largest absolute reductions occurred between the 2005 and 2013 measurements.

-The average Tulsa fleet age again increased by 0.1 years (2010.1) which is approximately 8 years old.
-Unlike recent data from Los Angles showing a rebound from the 2008 recession with a slightly younger fleet, the Tulsa fleet shows signs of a slowdown in new car purchases with the percentage of one year old vehicles dropping again in the 2017 measurements (6.5% of the fleet in 2015 to 5.8% of the fleet in 2017).
-Fleet mean emissions are still dominated by a few high emitting vehicles and for the 2017 data set the highest emitting 1% of the measurements (99th percentile) are responsible for 31%, 40%, 29%, 16% and 100% of the CO, HC, NO, NH3 and NO2 emissions, respectively.
+The average Tulsa fleet age again increased by 0.1 years (2011.9) which is approximately 8.1 years old.
+Fleet mean emissions are still dominated by a few high emitting vehicles and for the 2019 data set the highest emitting 1% of the measurements (99th percentile) is responsible for 30%, 32%, 35%, 16 % and 100% of the CO, HC, NO, NH3 and NO2 emissions, respectively.